 - Rabindranath Tagore of Bengal and Natesa Sastri of Madras compiled songs, ballads, myths and folklore.

-- Reinterpretation of History: Indians delved in the past history and discovered India’s greatness and achievements in mathematics, literature, religion, culture, philosophy, crafts and trade.
+- Reinterpretation of History: Indians delved into the past history and discovered India’s greatness and achievements in mathematics, literature, religion, culture, philosophy, crafts, and trade.

-- Conclusion: Gandhiji channelised the anger against colonial government into a common struggle for freedom in the first half of the 20th century.
-He saw the emergence of a nation wanting to liberate itself from the colonial rule, in spite of all its differences.
+Gandhiji channelized the anger against the colonial government into a common struggle for freedom in the first half of the 20th century.
+He saw the emergence of a nation wanting to liberate itself from colonial rule despite all its differences.